 The graduate program in Anthropology at Washington University is a PhD program designed to educate and develop scholars and researchers who study the human condition through time and across cultures.
-Our graduates apply these skills to academics, business, government, and non-governmental jobs and careers.
-While candidates may receive an AM degree during the course of their study, the department does not admit students seeking a terminal master's degree.
+Our graduates apply these skills to academics, business, government, and nongovernmental jobs and careers.
+Although candidates may receive an AM degree during the course of their study, the department does not admit students seeking a terminal master's degree.
 The anthropology department has a strong tradition of graduate student satisfaction and close mentoring by faculty advisers.
-In addition, graduates of the Washington University Anthropology PhD program have a solid history of placement in highly desirable academic and non-academic positions.
+In addition, graduates of the Washington University Anthropology PhD program have a solid history of placement in highly desirable academic and nonacademic positions.

-Phone: 314-935-5870 or 314-935-7770 or 314-935-5252
+Phone: 314-935-7770 or 314-935-5252

 Universal Departmental Requirements

 The following is an abbreviated list of requirements for the PhD in Anthropology.
 Each subdiscipline also has its own additional guidelines and requirements.
 A more complete description of the requirements (including additional subdisciplinary requirements) can be found on the Department of Anthropology website.
 All students in the PhD program are expected to satisfy the academic performance requirements of the Graduate School, which can be found in the General Requirements section of this Bulletin.
 Similarly, all subdisciplinary requirements are in addition to those set out here for the department as a whole.